-Students with a cell phone or a personal electronic communication device are instructed to turn it off once they enter the building.
+Upon entering the building, students with cell phones or personal electronic communication devices are instructed to turn them off.

-Students who violate this policy will have their cell phone confiscated by FCS faculty or staff.
-The cell phone will then be turned over to the building principal.
-It will be at the building principal's discretion whether to return the phone to the student or insist that the student's parent/guardian come to the school to retrieve it.
+Any student who violates this policy will have their cell phone confiscated by FCS faculty or staff.
+The cell phone will then be turned over to the building principal, who will decide whether to return the phone to the student or insist that the student's parent/guardian come to the school to retrieve it.